 “Thanks, Roderick,” he said.
 He sighed.
 He should have called upon Roderick sooner.

-Roderick crossed one leg over the other, patted the empty space on the divan, inviting Bailey to leap up beside him.
+Roderick crossed one leg over the other and patted the empty space on the divan, inviting Bailey to leap up beside him.
 He scratched his dog’s head and studied Jonathan’s face.
-He quieted, and said, suddenly grave.

 “Something tells me this isn’t a social call.”

 Jonathan started.
 “What do you mean?
 Of course it is.”

 Roderick scoffed.
 “You’re a terrible liar, Johnny, old boy.
-Now, tell me, what has happened?”
+Now, tell me what has happened.”

 Jonathan sighed.
 It was one of the problems with associating with a man as perceptive as Roderick.
 Nothing slipped past him.